cortado-mobile-solutions/apidoc-mdm/docs/apps.md

 }
 ```

 This request is also available as a GET request.
-Just pass the json as a query parameters in this case.
+Just pass the json as a query parameter in this case. (url encoding of the parameter might be necessary)
 ```
 (...)app/image?json={"id": "x","token": "x"}
 ```